|

 Gregory Wright was lethally injected in Texas on October 30, 2008,

-murder, accusing Wright.
-In 2008 Adams took the sole blame on himself:
+accusing Wright.
+In 2008 Adams took the sole blame on himself: "I

-"I want the record clear that Greg Wright is innocent of the
+want the record clear that Greg Wright is innocent of the crime he's

-crime he's here on death row for.
-If you kill him your killing a
+here on death row for.
+If you kill him your killing a innocent man."

-the one that killed Donna Vick...
-I was in the bathroom when he
+one that killed Donna Vick...
+I was in the bathroom when he attacked.

-attacked.
 I am deaf in one ear and I thought the TV was up too loud.
+I ran into

-I ran into the bedroom.
-By the time I came in, when I tried to help
+the bedroom.
+By the time I came in, when I tried to help her with

-her with first aid, it was too late...
-I have done everything to
+first aid, it was too late...
+I have done everything to prove my innocence.

-the USA; since the resumption in 1977, it was the 419th in Texas
+USA; since the resumption in 1977, it was the 419th in Texas and the

 Plenty of witnesses but they say they